lynnfaraday/aresmush.com/_root/tutorials/config/fs3skills_skills.md

       - Doctor
       - Surgeon

+## action_skills_blurb

+This is the instructional blurb used in the abilities screen and in chargen help.
+It supports markdown text.

 ## Languages

 You can configure the list of Langauges, specifying a name and description for each.